kisspread/notes/docs/PCG/UE5.4PCGWithCPP.md

+---
-Title: A Brief Analysis of Common C++ Classes for Custom Nodes in UE5.4 PCG
+title: A Brief Analysis of Common C++ Classes for Custom Nodes in UE5.4 PCG
 comments: true
+---

 ## **UPCGData**
 - Equivalent to the "UObject" of PCG, most PCG classes are derived from it.